jquense/yup/README.md

 #### `mixed.notOneOf(arrayOfValues: Array<any>, message?: string | function)`

-Blacklist a set of values.
-Values added are automatically removed from any whitelist if they are in it.
+Blocklist a set of values.
+Values added are automatically removed from any allowlist if they are in it.
 The `${values}` interpolation can be used in the `message` argument.
 If a ref or refs are provided, the `${resolved}` interpolation can be used in the message argument to get the resolved values that were checked at validation time.